LEARN-LK/IAM/SP_Ubuntu1804.md

    * ```systemctl restart apache2```

+   Now you may browse to `https://sp.YOUR-DOMAIN/secure` and select your IDP to log in.

 ### Enable Attribute Support on Shibboleth SP
 20. Enable attribute by remove comment from the related content into ```/etc/shibboleth/attribute-map.xml``` Disable First deprecated/incorrect version of ```persistent-id``` from ```attribute-map.xml```.
 Also you may enable any attribute map as per your requirement.